 DNA Polymerases and DNA Repair

 -Structural basis for an unexpected "in trans" templated activity by TdT: implications for V(D)J recombination and DNA double-strand-breaks repair in eukaryotes,

-Pentameric Ligand-gated ion channels: drug binding sites in different conformational states
+Pentameric Ligand-gated ion channels (pentaLGICs): drug binding sites in different conformational states

--X-ray structures of GLIC with Xenon, in the open and pre-activation states (PLoS One).
+-X-ray structures of GLIC with Xenon, in the open and locally-closed states, with N. Colloc'h (PLoS One).

 -TdT structures in complex with a DNA synapsis shed new light on DNA Double-Strand-Break Repair by NHEJ (EMBO J., Mar 2015).